rage/ethics-of-ai-copy/data/en/chapter-5/2-what-are-human-rights.md

 <styled-text>

 Human rights form the foundation of the current ethical guidelines and principles of AI.
 This makes human rights a fundamental component of contemporary AI ethics.
-As rights, human rights are universal: all humans are entitled to have them.
+As rights, human rights are **universal**: all humans are entitled to have them.
 One does not have to be a particular kind of person or a member of some specific community to have human rights.

-Human rights are norms that protect all people, everywhere from political, legal, and social abuses.
+Human rights are **norms** that protect all people, everywhere from political, legal, and social abuses.
 They include the following:

-* Civil and political rights, such as the right to life, liberty, and property, freedom of expression, pursuit of happiness, and equality before the law
+* **Civil and political rights**, such as the right to life, liberty, and property, freedom of expression, pursuit of happiness, and equality before the law
-* Social, cultural and economic rights, including the right to participate in science and culture, the right to work, and the right to education
+* **Social, cultural and economic rights**, including the right to participate in science and culture, the right to work, and the right to education

 The role of human rights is to protect people's ability to form, construe, and pursue their own conceptions of a worthwhile life – it's not just about the ability to live “in liberty, happiness and well-being”.

 </styled-text>